dbharti-TW/dbharti_TW_portfolio/API Reference Sample/GPay UPI REST APIs/API Reference_Gpay UPI Intergration API.md

 ## 2. Payment API
 ------

-Payment APIs enables you to initiate and manage payments made through the UPI.
+Payment APIs enable you to initiate and manage payments made through the UPI.
 The payments are initiated on the UPI apps by a user to be made to a Virtual Payment Address.

 This method is used to initiate a payment from a user to a Virtual Payment Address(VPA).

 ### Initiate a payment
 ------

-Initiates a UPI payment of a given amount from a user to virtual payment address of another user as defined in the request body.
-Optionally, a note containing purpose of the transaction is attached with the payment.
-The endpoint attaches a system generated unique ID to the transaction.
+Initiates a UPI payment of a given amount from a user to the VPA of another user as defined in the request body.
+Optionally, a note containing the purpose of the transaction is attached to the payment.
+The endpoint attaches a system-generated unique ID to the transaction.

 Method: `POST`
 Endpoint: `/payments`